cybercongress/networks/README.md

 # Cyber networks

-This repo contain info about all active and upcoming cyber chains.
+This repo contains info about all active and upcoming cyber chains.

 -------